Strange

 Down with Xenu

-Stupid little buggers.
 I went to take pictures at the Anonymous protest, yesterday.
 Anonymous — if you’re unaware — is a protest movement against the Church of Scientology.
 The movement’s organizers cloak themselves in anonymity to “protect” themselves from the Scientologist’s well-documented harassment of any critics.
-So the protests are Continue Reading
+So the protests are generally a lot of people in masks (see: Anonymous) waving signs outside any branch or office of this “Church”.

 I’m off…